FDP-01-2025/project-los-binarios/README.md

 What follows is a wild and hilarious journey filled with unexpected challenges: dodging living statues, bargaining with Satan, racing electric buses, and battling corrupted AI... all with wooden equipment and a whole lot of bad luck.

-How to play: Download the folder "Misko Jhones.zip".
-After the download finishes, unzip the folder.
-When the process is complete, double-click the file miskho.exe twice.
-Enjoy the game!

 ---